-Nairn Museum was founded in 1860 and is based in Viewfield House, a classic Regency-era building.
+Our independent museum is based in Viewfield House, a classic Regency-era building.

 In our exhibits, you’ll discover Nairn’s rich maritime history through the unique culture of Fishertown.
 We also celebrate the area’s farming roots and the natural beauty of Nairnshire.
 Our military room tells powerful stories of the battles that shaped Nairn—from Auldearn and Culloden to the World Wars—and how these events left their mark.